National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Target marking headland overland trail access

-• Bring a map and tide chart to plan your route.
+• Carry a map and tide chart to plan your route.

 • Be prepared to hike over headland trails during high tides.
 Some headlands cannot be rounded during the lowest of tides.

-• When camping on the beach, camp above high tide water line.
+• When camping on the beach, be sure to camp above the high tide water line.

 Wilderness Ranger contacting visitors at Shi Shi Beach